MISP/misp-book/automation/README.md

 <dl>
 <dt>tags</dt>
 <dd>To include a tag in the results just write its names into this parameter.
 To exclude a tag prepend it with a '!'.
 You can also chain several tag
    commands together with the '&&' operator.
-Please be aware the colons (:) cannot be used in the tag search when passed through the url.
+Please be aware the colons (:) cannot be used in the tag search when passed through the URL.
 Use semicolons instead (the search will automatically search for colons instead).</dd>
 <dt>id</dt>
 <dd>The event's ID</dd>